 Any Cheese maker worth his salt should be able to whip up a few accompaniments for their cheese, so I gave it a go.
+I made the most amazing Quince Paste!

 I read somewhere that Quince paste was a really good complimentary flavour that goes with most cheeses.
 Having never tried it before, it was a bit of a gamble, but one that paid off in the end.
 The flavour is sensational, and I would recommend this fruit paste to anyone who is wondering what to do with a few spare quinces.

 I found a recipe from Taste.com.au and followed it exactly.
 It worked fine, except that I added a full cup of water at the start because it looked like it was going to boil dry!
 Pretty easy process.
 Peel, core, chop, then stew.
-After the chopped up quinces turned to mush, I blended them in the food processs whilst hot and then returned the fruit to the pot and added the sugar.
+After the chopped up quinces turned to mush, I blended them in the food process whilst hot and then returned the fruit to the pot and added the sugar.

 So that I could capture the long 3.5 hour process, I took photos at 15 minute intervals.